CodeFreezr/gobyes/README.md

 Collect a couple of gobyes (Go By Examples) repositories to learn, analyse and streamline.
 If you like to contribute, please star/fork also the original repos, buy the books, obtain a ticket to / organize a gopher conference or spread the words.

-Here are the links to the original repos or homepages, please star/fork/bookmark:
+Here are the links to the details (⏩) the original repos or homepages, please star/fork/bookmark:
 </br>